 Welcome!
-I am currently a PhD candidate in the Department of Political Science at the University of Georgia.
-I defended my dissertation in January 2017 and will graduate in May 2017.
+I am currently a Visiting Assistant Professor in the Department of History and Politics at the University of South Florida St. Petersburg.
+I defended my dissertation at the University of Georgia in January 2017 and graduated in May 2017.

 My fields of study are American and Comparative Politics.
 My research interests include Electoral Behavior, Political Parties, Elections, Ideology, Voter Choice, the Presidency and Congress, Political Methodology, and Experimental Methodology.